 Sound bars are a type of loudspeaker, designed to upgrade the sound quality from your TV’s in-built speakers.
-They are wide, thin and short, so that they can easily sit beneath or on top of your TV without taking up much space.
+They are, as the name suggests, a wide, rectangular bar that is designed to fit , easily beneath or on top of your TV without taking up much space.
+A sound bar is generally a team player as part of a 5.1 surround sound speaker system set up, however they can also be used individually and can include a range of features which imitate a larger set up.

 - Active sound bars have built-in amplifiers.
-This means they’re quick and easy to set up – they just need to be plugged into your TV/Blu-ray player/web streamer/other device.
+This means they’re quick and easy to set up – they just need to be plugged into your TV or other compatible device.

-- Passive sound bars do not come with built-in power amps.
-These require a separate amplifier or receiver, and need speaker wires running to either.
-While they’re a little bit more effort to set up, they deliver a crisper sound and greater control over settings and inputs.
+- Passive sound bars don’t come with built-in power amps, and require a separate amplifier or receiver, with wires running to each.
+While they require a little bit more effort to set up, they deliver a crisper sound and greater control over settings and inputs.

 Beyond these two categories, the main difference between sound bars is the number and type of speakers integrated into the unit.